shaolang/rusty-ai-engineering/README.md

 Most ports expect the environment variable `OPENAI_API_KEY` set and support the follow CLI arguments:
-- `--model`: use the specified the model for the demo
+- `--model`: use the specified model for the demo
 - `--base-url`: connect to model at the specified url; defaults to `https://api.openai.com/v1`
+- `--secondary-model`: use the specified model as the secondary one for demo; currently only expand-query demo from chapter 11 uses this
 - `--temperature`: set the model's temperature; defaults to 0.0
 - `--help`:  show the arguments available